School Committee - February 06, 2025

 I wrote it down so you're not going to listen to my second language.

-We diverse town with students from different cultures and all of us celebrate variety of holidays.
+We diverse town with students from different cultures, and all of us celebrate a variety of holidays.

 And if we will accommodate every holiday, our school year will extend into July.